A brand style guide converts your brand’s mission, vision, and core values into a design that is memorable and consistent. Read on to find out more…

 - Clear zone (the designated area around the logo that must be free of any other graphics or typography to ensure the logo’s integrity and readability)

-- Minimum size of logo and placement
+- The minimum size of the logo and placement

 - Alternate versions of the logo (ex: horizontal or vertical orientation)